 Animals appear to have a sign stimulus releaser.
 For the robin it is the red breast.
 For the moth and wasp it is a special odor.
 For the mother hen, it is a distress call.
 In humans, however, reaction is made to any of a large array of stimuli, and the reaction is appropriate to some object or situation of which all these stimuli are signs.
 The reaction is governed by the situation such as a "child in distress," rather than by any particular stimulus.

-Most behavioral scientists would say that man has few instincts and others would say he has none.
-Without instinct to direct most of his behavior, how does a person function?
+Most behavioral scientists would say that human beings have has few instincts and others would say they have none.
+Without instinct to direct behavior, how does a person function?
 Human beings have to learn their behavior.
 Anthropologists call this learning process enculturation.

 Noam Chomsky suggested, however, that human beings may have innate language ability, something that provides a language readiness.
 He noted, for example: